AustinGil/vuetensils/docs/directives/intersect.md

 ### Available properties
 - onEnter: The callback to be invoked if element is intersecting with viewport.
-- onExit: The callback to be invoked if element is not intersecting with viewport.
+- onLeave: The callback to be invoked if element is not intersecting with viewport.
 - onChange: The callback to be invoked if intersection state changes.

 - threshold: A number between 0 and 1. for example if it is 0.5 the function will be invoked when half of the element is visible in the root element.